mcvmorales/datascience/05reproducibleresearch/lectures/LiterateStatisticalProgramming.md

     # Insert R code here
     ```

-When a code in a code chunk is echoed, the computation will display; otherwise, use the argument `echo = FALSE` in the `{r}` tag of the code chunk.
+When a code in a code chunk is echoed, the computation will display; otherwise, use the option `echo = FALSE` in the `{r}` tag of the code chunk.
 If for some reason we do not want to display the results of some computation, we can may say `results = hide`.

 Inline text computations can be performed using the backtick (`).